 Jonathan Bonham studies the effect of accounting rules on the actions taken by managers and employees when their compensation is tied to accounting-based performance measures.
 For example, his dissertation demonstrates that measurement error in accounting estimates leads to actions with less upside and more downside risk and to compensation contracts exhibiting bonus caps and floors.
 His research interests also include relative performance evaluation, the relationship between voluntary and mandatory disclosure, and the properties of accounting systems designed to meet the needs of various users.

 Bonham earned a PhD in Accounting from Rice University as part of its accounting doctoral program’s inaugural graduating class.
 He also holds a Master of Accountancy, BS in Accounting, and BA in Economics all from Brigham Young University.
-While finishing his degree program at Brigham Young, Bonham taught undergraduates in an introductory accounting course that covered material from both financial and managerial accounting.
+Bonham teaches financial accounting in Booth’s MBA program.

-Outside of research and teaching, Bonham enjoys exercise, swing dancing, and spending time with his wife and children.
+Outside of research and teaching, Bonham enjoys exercise, swing dancing, and spending time with his wife and kids.

 REVISION: Does It Pay to 'Be Like Mike'?
 Aspirational Peer Firms and Relative Performance Evaluation